Eleanor Vere Boyle: Life

 Eleanor Vere Gordon was born in 1825 in Scotland, at Auchlunies House in Maryculter, Kincardineshire, (now Aberdeenshire), the daughter of Alexander Gordon of Ellon Castle, the illegitimate son of George Gordon, 3rd Earl of Aberdeen.
 Her mother, Albinia Elizabeth Cumberland, was the granddaughter of the dramatist Richard Cumberland and George Hobart, 3rd Earl of Buckinghamshire.
 The youngest of nine children, she was raised in the Scottish hills above the River Dee.
 The diplomat George John Robert Gordon was her elder brother.
 She later moved to England and married Hon.
 Richard Cavendish Boyle, son of the 8th Earl of Cork and chaplain to Queen Victoria.

-Boyle's fascination of nature strongly influenced her later work, which primarily consisted of garden books after her husband died.
-However, during her lifetime, up until she died in 1916, she produced, and was highly acclaimed for, work for children's books.
-Totaled up, Eleanor had written or illustrated twenty-one books in about a fifty-year time-span.
+Boyle's fascination with nature strongly influenced her later work, which primarily consisted of garden books after her husband died.
+However, during her lifetime, up until she died in 1916, she produced, and was praised for, work for children's books.
+Eleanor had written or illustrated twenty-one books in about a fifty-year time-span.
 All these works were inspired by many things in which Eleanor was fascinated: nature, but also fate, dreams and flowing water.